What Do Rail Transportation Worker Do?

-Example of Rail Transport Worker Job All rail transportation workers not listed separately.
+Job Description: All rail transportation workers not listed separately.

 - Track Broom Operator

-There were about 4,600 jobs for Rail Transportation Worker in 2016 (in the United States).
+In the United States, there were 4,600 jobs for Rail Transportation Worker in 2016.
 New jobs are being produced at a rate of 4.3% which is below the national average.
 The Bureau of Labor Statistics predicts 200 new jobs for Rail Transportation Worker by 2026.
-There will be an estimated 400 positions for Rail Transport Worker per year.
+The BLS estimates 400 yearly job openings in this field.

 The states with the most job growth for Rail Transport Worker are Louisiana, North Carolina, and Kentucky.
 Watch out if you plan on working in Washington, New Mexico, or Minnesota.
 These states have the worst job growth for this type of profession.